adambard/learnxinyminutes-docs/pt-br/ruby-pt.html.markdown

 # Estruturas de controle

 if true
-  "if statement"
-elsif false
- "else if, optional"
-else
- "else, also optional"
-end

-if true
   "Se verdadeiro"
 elsif false
  "else if, opicional"
 else
  "else, também é opicional"
-end

-for counter in 1..5
-  puts "iteration #{counter}"
 end

 for contador in 1..5